-MENU DEFAULT VALUE RANGE DESCRIPTION HeatNet I Boilers OF BOILERS 1 (1-16) If operating as a MEMBER.
+MENU DEFAULT VALUE RANGE DESCRIPTION HeatNet I Boilers OF BOILERS 1 (1-16) If operating as a MASTER.
 LEAD BOILER # 0 (0-16) # of first boiler to run, determines the fire order in rotation.
 A 0 disables the Lead Boiler function.
 Firing Mode determines lead.
+LIMIT FIRING 16 1 - 16 This setting limits the number of boilers that will be fired at any one runtime cycle.
+For example, a 4-boiler network with a value of 2.
+The Master will fire the 2 boilers, if needed, with the least amount of runtime.
+It also rotates all boilers on the network based on runtime.
 BOILER GRAPHIC M (M-16) This Box displays the boilers auto detected by H-Net.
 While M is the MASTER boiler the numbers are the H-Net address of each boiler from 2-16.
 Setpoints LOCAL SETPT/ SYSTEM SETPOINT 160 °F (40-220 °F) Local setpoint used to maintain temperature of SETPT SOURCE System Setpoint is used by the MASTER.
-HEAT BAND 30 °F (2 -50 °F) Differential temp around setpoint used to stage boiler(s) OFF/ON

-OPERATE LIMIT 215 °F (45-230 °F) When running as a MEMBER, boiler shuts off when supply temperature reached.
-Boiler restarts at lower temp of OP LIM BAND or 10F whichever is lower OPERATE LIMIT BAND 20 °F (1-50 °F) Limits external input % when in (OP LIM - OP LIM BAND) SETPT SOURCE AUTO AUTO = Local/ System/ WWS Setpoint is used 4-20mA input is mapped to a setpoint.

-Outdoor Air Reset

-WARM WEATHER SD ON ON, OFF If set to ON, the boiler/system shuts down when the temperature exceeds the WWS SETPOINT.
+HEAT BAND 30 °F (2 -50 °F) Differential temp around setpoint used to stage boiler(s) OFF/ON OPERATE LIMIT 215 °F (45-230 °F) When running as a MEMBER, boiler shuts off when supply temperature reached.
+Boiler restarts at lower temp of OP LIM BAND or 10F whichever is lower OPERATE LIMIT BAND 20 °F (1-50 °F) Limits external input % when in (OP LIM - OP LIM BAND) SETPT SOURCE AUTO AUTO 4-20mA AUTO = Local/ System/ WWS Setpoint is used 4-20mA input is mapped to a setpoint.
+Outdoor A Air Reset WARM WEATHER SD ON ON, OFF If set to ON, the boiler/system shuts down when the temperature exceeds the WWS SETPOINT.
 WWS SETPOINT 68 °F (40 - 100 °F) Temperature at which boiler shuts down, operation is below this.
 If boiler is running using either OA RESET or WWS and the OR OVR input is closed the OA RESET slope is overridden and runs at local setpoint until OR OVR input opens.
 OA RESET OFF Outdoor Reset, if set to ON, the boiler water temp will change based on the outside air temp.
 WATER TEMP At HIGH OA TEMP 140 °F 70 °F (60 - 190 °F) (50 - 90 °F) Boiler water temp setpoint when OA temp is at HIGH OATEMP These four setpoints determine the OA reset slope.
-WATER TEMP At LOW OA TEMP 180 °F 10 °F (70 - 220 °F) (-35 - 40 °F) Header/Supply setpoint when OA Temp is at LOW OA TEMP
+WATER TEMP At LOW OA TEMP 180 °F 10 °F (70 - 220 °F) (-35 - 40 °F) Header/Supply setpoint when OA Temp is at LOW OA TEMP System P ump SYSTEM PUMPS 1 1 or 2 The number of system pumps connected.
+POST PRGE TIME 2 minutes (2-60min) Time in minutes to keep system circ. pump on after boiler stops ROTATION: NONE NONE SYSTEM HOURS PUMP HOURS